theoprz/ECGProject/front/README.md

 flutter --no-color pub get
 ````

-This will generate the files you are lacking
+This will generate the files you are lacking.